Beware of Work From Home Scams

 A legitimate home based business has a solid foundation based on the following:

 - It’s not as easy as it sounds.
 It takes hard work and dedication.

 - You must plan the work and then work the plan…knowledge and/or a passion for your idea is paramount.

-There are multitudes of scams poised to take as much money from you as you’re willing to give.
+There are multitudes of work from home scams poised to take as much money from you as you’re willing to give.
 Does this sound like something you’d never fall for?